trevanhetzel/trevan.co/README.md

 If you're a theme, app or core developer, or someone comfortable getting up and running from a `git clone`, this method is for you.

-If you clone the GitHub repository, you will need to build a number of assets, such as SASS and JavaScript templates.
-This requires you to have Ruby and a number of other pre-requisites.
+If you clone the GitHub repository, you will need to build a number of assets using grunt.

+#### Quickstart:

+1. `npm install -g grunt-cli`
+1. `npm install`
+1. `grunt init` (and `grunt prod` if you want to run Ghost in production mode)
+1. `npm start`

-Full instructions can be found in the [Contributing Guide](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md) under the heading "[Working on Ghost Core](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md#working-on-ghost-core)".
+Full instructions & troubleshooting tips can be found in the [Contributing Guide](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md) under the heading "[Working on Ghost Core](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md#working-on-ghost-core)".

 Check out the [Documentation](http://docs.ghost.org/) for more detailed instructions, or get in touch via the [forum](http://ghost.org/forum) if you get stuck.

-### Updating with the latest changes
+If you want to use [Ghost as a NPM module there is a Wiki entry](https://github.com/TryGhost/Ghost/wiki/Using-Ghost-as-a-NPM-module) where you can find instructions on how to get set up.

+### Upgrading to The Latest Version

-Documentation on updating can be found in the [Ghost Guide](http://docs.ghost.org/installation/upgrading/)
+Upgrade instructions are in the [Ghost Guide](http://docs.ghost.org/installation/upgrading/)

 ### Logging in For The First Time

-Once you have the Ghost server up and running, you should be able to navigate to `http://localhost:2368/ghost/` from a web browser, where you will be prompted for a login.
+Once you have the Ghost server up and running, you should be able to navigate to `http://localhost:2368/ghost/` from a web browser, where you will be prompted to register a new user.
+Once you have entered your desired credentials you will be automatically logged in to the admin area.

-1. Click on the "register new user" link
-2. Enter your user details
-3. Return to the login screen and use those details to log in.

-Note - this is still very alpha.
-Not everything works yet.

 ## Community